citrusframework/citrus/CONTRIBUTING.md

 This section guides you through submitting enhancement suggestions, feature requests or maintenance tasks for Citrus.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
 We distinguish between different [types of change](#types-of-change):
 Maintenance, Enhancements, Features and Bugs.
 This section only concerns the first three of these.
+If you want to learn about how to report bugs, [this](#reporting-bugs) might help you.

 Before creating a suggestion, please check Check if there's already an [issue](https://github.com/citrusframework/citrus/issues) addressing your suggestion.
 When you are creating an enhancement suggestion, please fill in